ssteinbauer/BookNotes/Book Log.md

 # 2017

 Wells, Martha (2017).
 All Systems Red: The Murderbot Diaries.
-New York, NY: A Tom Doherty Associates Book.
+New York, New York: A Tom Doherty Associates Book.

 Goldratt, Eliyahu (1997).
 Critical Chain.
 Great Barrington, MA: The North River Press Publishing Corporation.

 Boot, Max (2014).
 Invisible armies: an epic history of guerrilla warfare from ancient times to the present.
-New York, NY: Liveright Publishing Corporation.
+New York, New York: Liveright Publishing Corporation.

 Newman, Sam (2015).
 Building Microservices: Designing Fine-Grained Systems.
 Sebastopol, CA: OReilly Media.

 Martin, Robert (2017).
 Clean Architecture: A Craftsman's Guide to Software Structure and Design.
 Upper Saddle River, NJ: Prentice Hall.

 Jordan, Robert (2003).
 Crossroads of Twilight.
-New York, NY: TOR.
+New York, New York: TOR.

 Jordan, Robert (2000).
 Winter's Heart.
-New York, NY: TOR.
+New York, New York: TOR.

 Jordan, Robert (1998).
 The Path of Daggers.
-New York, NY: TOR.
+New York, New York: TOR.

 Jordan, Robert (1996).
 A Crown of Swords.
-New York, NY: TOR.
+New York, New York: TOR.

 Jordan, Robert (1994).
 Lord of Chaos.
-New York, NY: TOR.
+New York, New York: TOR.

 Jordan, Robert (1993).
 The Fires of Heaven.
-New York, NY: TOR.
+New York, New York: TOR.

 Jordan, Robert (1992).
 The Shadow Rising.
-New York, NY: TOR.
+New York, New York: TOR.

 Jordan, Robert (1991).
 The Dragon Reborn.
-New York, NY: TOR.
+New York, New York: TOR.

 Jordan, Robert (1990).
 The Great Hunt.
-New York, NY: TOR.
+New York, New York: TOR.

 Jordan, Robert (1990).
 The Eye of the World.
-New York, NY: TOR.
+New York, New York: TOR.

 Hitchens, Christopher (2004).
-Letters to a Young Contrarian. new York, NY: Basic Books, Hachette Book Group.
+Letters to a Young Contrarian. new York, New York: Basic Books, Hachette Book Group.

 Weinberg, Gerald (1998).
 The Psychology of Computer Programming: silver anniversary edition.
-New York, NY: Dorset House.
+New York, New York: Dorset House.

 Corey, James (2016).
 Babylon's Ashes.
-New York, NY: Orbit, Hachette Book Group.
+New York, New York: Orbit, Hachette Book Group.

 Hitchens, C. (2009).
 Letters to a Young Contrarian.
-New York, NY: Basic Books.
+New York, New York: Basic Books.

 Gregory, J., Crispin, Lisa (2014).
 More Agile Testing: Learning journeys for the whole team .
 Boston, MA: Addison-Wesley Professional.

 Crispin, L., Gregory, Janet (2009).
 Agile Testing: A practical guide for testers and agile teams.
 Boston, MA: Addison-Wesley Professional.

+Liu, Cixin.
+(2016).
+Death's End (K. Liu, Trans.).
+New York, New York: Tor.

+Liu, Cixin.
+(2015).
+The Dark Forest (J. Martinsen, Trans.).
+New York, New York: Tor.

+Liu, Cixin.
+(2014).
+The Three-Body Problem (K. Liu, Trans.).
+New York, New York: Tor.

+Gaiman, Neil (2017).
+Norse Mythology.
+New York, New York: W. W. Norton & Company.

 #2016

 Brooks, John (2014).
 Business Adventures: twelve classic tales from the world of wall street.
-New York, NY.
+New York, New York.
 Open Road Integrated Media, Inc. (Original work published 1959)

+Leckie, Ann.
+(2015).
+Ancillary Mercy.
+New York, New York: Orbit, Hachette Book Group.

+Leckie, Ann.
+(2014).
+Ancillary Sword.
+New York, New York: Orbit, Hachette Book Group.

+Saffer, Dan.
+(2013).
+Microinteractions: Full Color Edition: Designing with Details.
+Sebastopol, CA: O'Rielly Media, Inc.

 #2015

+Leckie, Ann.
+(2013).
+Ancillary Justice.
+New York, New York: Orbit, Hachette Book Group.

 Watson, Ben (2014).
 Writing High-Performance .NET Code. (n.p.): Author